Peter-Roger/pyrel/README.rst

 The following provides some examples as a tutorial on how to use pyrel.
 For a complete description you should consult the documented module `source code`_.

-Relations are represented as matrices and can be visualised by printing them.
+Relations are represented as boolean matrices and can be visualised by printing them.
 An 'X' at *col x* and *row y* denotes that *x* is related to *y* in the relation.
 Contrariwise a '.' denotes that *x* is not related to *y*.

 Creating relations